2024 Lebanon electronic device attacks: Day 1: exploding pagers

 On 17 September 2024 at around 15:30 EEST, many pagers across Lebanon and Syria unexpectedly exploded in an apparently coordinated attack on Hezbollah members, many of whom were seriously wounded.
 According to the Lebanese Health Ministry, the vast majority of those who came to emergency rooms were in civilian clothing and their Hezbollah affiliation was unclear.

 Facial and eye injuries were the most common effect of the explosions and, according to Tracy Chamoun, the pagers emitted a sound to encourage users to pick the devices up and lift them to their heads.
 Other reports say that the device vibrated and showed an error message on the screen, and only detonated when the user pressed a button to clear the error, increasing the chance that the operator of the device would be holding it.
 Iranian ambassador to Lebanon Mojtaba Amani, along with two additional embassy staffers, were injured in the attack.
 Amani testified that a “special beep” sounded followed by the text, “You have an important message.”
 The detonation occurred on pushing a button to read it.
 Amani lost one eye and suffered severe injuries in the other.
-According to reports, the message that appeared on the pager was encrypted and required two buttons be simultaneously pressed, which in practice meant both hands had to be used to read the message.
+According to reports, the message that appeared on the pager was encrypted and required that two buttons be simultaneously pressed, which in practice meant both hands had to be used to read the message.